ivanm/dropbox-php-proxy/README.md

 dropbox-php-proxy
 ==================

-This little tool allow you to serve files directly from your Dropbox account (or a subdirectory of it) to your PHP server.
+This little tool allows you to serve files directly from your Dropbox account (or a subdirectory of it) to your PHP server.

 For example, you can have a file in your dropbox named 'profile.jpg' that is linked directly to your page at mycoolwebsite.com/images/profile.jpg.
 To change it you only need to sync the file on your computer.
 That's it.